 CSA Z240 MH is the CSA National Standard for Manufactured (Mobile) Home Construction.
 CSA Z240 MH is in effect, a building code for manufactured (mobile) homes.

 Alberta does not accept homes constructed to the CSA Z240 MH Standard.
 Although, some municipalities; where bylaws have not been updated to reflect this information, might require both labels for the home.
-Since 1992, any new home constructed to this Standard cannot be sited in Alberta.
+Since 1992 new homes constructed to the CSA Z240 standard whether built in Alberta or out of province cannot be sited in Alberta, while existing Z240 homes within Alberta are still allowed to be moved from one municipality to another at the discretion of the destination municipality.
 Many municipalities in other provinces might limit where a CSA Z240 MH Standard home can be located.
 Consumers should check with their local municipal officials and/or the zoning bylaw before purchasing a CSA Z240 MH constructed home.

 Building Officials from the jurisdiction where the homes are being located are responsible for the building inspection process.
 Homes constructed in a manufacturing facility that is certified to build homes to the CSA A277 or CSA Z240 MH Standard are certified by one of the three inspection agencies accredited to certify to the applicable CSA Standard.

 The Certification Organizations; CSA, Intertek and Quality Auditing Institute (QAI) are accredited by the Standards Council of Canada to perform compliance inspections within the manufacturing facility.